SleeperNova/SleeperNova.github.io/Projects in HTML:CSS:JS/Weather Dashboard/README.md

 <img src="image/Weather_Dashboard.png">

-Here is the link to the Password Generator:
+Here is the link to the Weather Dashboard:
 - https://sleepernova.github.io/Projects%20in%20HTML:CSS:JS/Weather%20Dashboard/index.html

 Here is the link to my portfolio webpage: